sachin19183/sachin19183.github.io/_posts/system/2026-03-29-building-thesilentwarrior.md

 ## Phase 1: “Just Put Everything in `_posts/`”

 I did research on how to build a website.
 Few things that came up was to write articles in medium or other similar sites.
-But i had an instinct to make the real me reflect in my articles and not just some polished articles which looks nice professioanlly.
+But this didnt appealed to me as these would be isolated arcticles and miss the structure i desired.
 So i came to another method to build my website using github pages.
-So i discussed it with Chatgpt, what is the simplest way i can build a basic website using github pages.
-And the answer was using the inbuilt Jekyll with minimal mistakes theme.
+So i discussed it with Chatgpt:

+> what is the simplest way i can build a basic website using github pages.

+ And the answer was-  use the inbuilt **Jekyll with Minimal Mistakes** theme.
  My first instinct was simple:

 > Jekyll has a `_posts/` folder → so I’ll put everything there.